 In a trial of two or more co-accuseds, each offender is tried individually.
 This means that it is possible for any number of the co-accuseds to be found guilty of the offence and that some co-accuseds may be found guilty while others are found not guilty.

 All of the accuseds may be convicted of an offence that arises from the same act.
-For example, where a group of people assault another person and are charged with assault occasioning bodily harm under section 339 (1) of the Criminal Code 1899 (Qld), they may all be convicted of that offence.
+For example, where a group of people assault another person and are charged with assault occasioning bodily harm under section 339 (1) of the Act, they may all be convicted of that offence.